matteopicciolini/JTracer/README.md

 ./gradlew run --args="render --input=image.txt"
 ```

-Below are the available execution modes and parameters using the `Gradle` `run` task, as it avoids the generation of the binary file.
+Below, and in more detail in [DOCUMENTATION file][documentation],  are the available execution modes and parameters using the `Gradle` `run` task, as it avoids the generation of the binary file.
 However, please note that what follows is also (and especially) valid for the binary file generated with the `installDist` task.

 ### Modes